yanpitangui/dotnet-api-boilerplate/README.md

 # TODO
 - Adjust dockerfile for correct container use
+- Implement integration and unit tests
+- Create an MSSQL DBcontext example

 # If you like it, give it a Star
-If this template was useful for you, please give it a Star! :star:
+If this template was useful for you, or if you learned something, please give it a Star! :star:

 # About
 This boilerplate/template was developed by Yan Pitangui under [MIT license](LICENSE).